Devilish-Bob/devlish-bob.github.io/content/about/books.md

 - **1984 - George Orwell**: The book that Amazon erased from people's Kindles... 😬

-- **What If? - Randall Munroe**: The What If? blog but as a book, and it was very intresting.
+- **What If? - Randall Munroe**: The What If? blog but as a book, and it was very intresting. you should also get thing explainer, what if 2, and how to.

 - **Lies My Teacher Told Me - James Loewen**: I can't decide if this book is more interesting or [Wikipedia's weirdest history articles](https://en.wikipedia.org/wiki/Wikipedia:Unusual_articles#History).